kdimtensor/Compact-cautious-deep-ensembling-in-multi-class-classification/README.md

 `.npy` pairs) followed by `split_fold_<dataset>.py` (writes the 3-fold indices).
 See [Datasets](#datasets) for what lands on disk.

+**Corruption.** A single corruption type is used: additive Gaussian noise, which can be added with 5 levels of severity.
+The highest severity 5 is used by default.

+**Folds.** The clean and corrupted copies share one index space, so a single `KFold(n_splits=3, shuffle=True, random_state=42)` over the pooled train+test set gives the indices used by every model and every stage.
+They are stored once, in `data/<DATA>-C/k_fold_id/`, and re-loaded by the training, testing and evaluation scripts.

 ### 2. Train and save models

 ```bash